broccolijs/node-symlink-or-copy/README.md

 ## Notes

-* Symlinks could technically work on Windows, but they require special rights.
+* Symlinks technically work on Windows, but they require special rights.
+For users with those rights, symlinks are used, but when not available, a combination of junctions and copying is used to mimic the behavior somewhat performantly.
-There are also junctions, but it's not clear whether they are useful.
-We might want to be smarter about using symlinks on Windows when we can, but at the moment we opt for the simplest solution (always copying), even though it sacrifices performance on Windows.

-* There intentionally isn't an asynchronous version.
+* There intentionally isn't an asynchronoukks version.
 It's not clear that we need or want one.
 Before sending a patch to add an async version, please share your use case on the issue tracker.